rehamrashad/Connect4/README.md

 - **Player Versus AI:** Enables players to challenge AI opponents, with customizable difficulty levels and algorithm choices for each AI.
 - **Game Logic Management:** Manages game logic, player turns, AI moves, and termination conditions seamlessly, providing an engaging gaming experience.

-## Requirements

-- Python 3.x
-- Pygame (for the Pygame GUI)
-- Tkinter (for the Tkinter GUI)

-## Usage

-1. Clone the repository:git clone https://github.com/rehamrashad/Connect4
-2. Choose your preferred AI algorithm and difficulty level, and enjoy the game!